samsquire/text-diff/README.md

 # text-diff
-This is a python impelementation of three way merge that uses Myers algorithm.
+This is a python implementation of three way merge that uses Myers algorithm.

 ```
 common = Document(root_text, None)